Diuris porrifolia: Description

 Diuris porrifolia is a tuberous, perennial herb with two or three leaves 100-200 mm long and 8-13 mm wide.
 There are up to seven yellow flowers with brown or reddish markings, 18-25 mm long and wide on a flowering stem 150-350 mm high.
 The dorsal sepal is erect, 7-10 mm long and 8-10 mm wide.
 The lateral sepals point downwards, 15-19 mm long and about 3 mm wide.
 The petals are more or less erect, 10-13 mm long and 5-7 mm wide on a stalk 4-6 mm long.
 The middle lobe of the labellum is wedge-shaped with a central fold, 5-6 mm long and 4.5 mm wide and the side lobes are 6-8 mm long and 3-4 mm wide.
 Flowering occurs from late July to September.

 This species is similar to D. corymbosa but has smaller flowers and a more easterly distribution.
 It has also been confused with the recently described (2016) western wheatbelt donkey orchid (D. brachyscapa) which has larger flowers and a more westerly distribution.

 Taxonomy and naming

 Diuris porrifolia was first formally described in 1840 by John Lindley and the description was published in A Sketch of the Vegetation of the Swan River Colony as an appendix to Edwards's Botanical Register.
-The specific epithet (porrifolia) is derived from the Latin words porrum meaning "a leek" and folia meaning "leaves", referring to the shape of the leaves of this species.
+The specific epithet (porrifolia) is derived from the Latin words porrum meaning "a leek" and folium meaning "leaf", referring to the shape of the leaves of this species.